Medicare Questions and How to Enroll

 Then, contact the PCP you select to register as a new patient.

-You have three ways to do it under your ConnectiCare Passage Plan 1 (HMO):
+You have three ways to do it under your ConnectiCare Passage Plan 1 (HMO-POS):

-If you have chosen ConnectiCare Passage Plan 1 (HMO), you need a PCP who accepts members of this plan.
-Click here to find a ConnectiCare Passage Plan 1 PCP.
+If you have chosen ConnectiCare Passage Plan 1 (HMO-POS), you need a PCP who accepts members of this plan.
 There are hundreds of PCPs who accept ConnectiCare Passage Plan 1 members.
 We do want to caution you: your plan will not cover visits to PCPs who don’t accept ConnectiCare Passage Plan 1 members.

 Prescription Drugs